CrazyJ36/c/README.txt

 Windows:
 - see https://msdn.microsoft.com/en-us/library/bb384838.aspx
 and c/SizeOfInt
-- mingw tools should enable compiling on windows to.
+- mingw tools enable compiling on windows to.

+With Visual Studio Build Tools installed:
+-Open Developer Command Prompt for VS
+-to compile:
+cl filename.c
+outputs to filename.exe (filename.out is unneeded).

+- Naming:
+If compiling multiple files into one, the first filename is used for the final program name. use the /out:programname after filename.c flag to change.

+- Warning Levels:
+To catch more programming mistakes, use /W4 or /W3 before filename.c

+- Help:
+use cl /? for more options.

 Linux:
 - Install the C compiler: